anaulianova/Housing_Prices_Modeling/README.md

 >	Common Point of Interest for King County, (source: ArcGIS Hub)

 ### Methodology
-This project uses the OSEMN (Obtain, Scrub, Explore, Model, Interpret) methodology and provides a possible linear regression model to predict housing prices in King County, WA.
+This project uses the OSEMiN (Obtain, Scrub, Explore, Model, Interpret) methodology and provides a possible linear regression model to predict housing prices in King County, WA.

 ### Results

+After examining the variables obtained in the datasets, my model has determined that the grade of the housing unit and the presence of a waterfront view are important factors influencing the prices of houses in King County.
+The model fits the data approximately 62.7% of the time, with a 95% degree of certainty.

+The model does have a medium positive skew to it.
+It conforms to the assumptions of normality (with outliers in the right tail) and homoscedasticity (with a Durbn-Watson score of 1.99).

+With regards to linearity, the model had several multicolinear variables that accounted for approximately 5% of its accuracy, which were subsequently removed.

+Finally, the latitude and longitudes were interestig variables as their removal dropped the model accuracy to below 60%, however given the time restrictions, this model could not be expanded to delve into these variables in more detail.

+##### Features

+> Grade attributed to house: grades below 8 showed a negative coefficient, hence a negative relatinship to prices.
+As the grade grows, so the does its coefficient.

+> Waterfront View: the presence of a waterfront view was shown to increase housing prices in King County, WA.